 Certain factors however, may bar the validity of a marriage in Nigeria no matter how judiciously conducted.
 These factors include:

-9. Prohibited Degree of Consanguinity and affinity: The law frowns at the marriage of persons related by blood- consanguinity (e.g brother and sister, father and daughter); or related by marriage- affinity (e.g step father and daughter).
+- Prohibited Degree of Consanguinity and Affinity: The law frowns at the marriage of persons related by blood- consanguinity (e.g brother and sister, father and daughter); or related by marriage- affinity (e.g step father and daughter).

 Thus, for Statutory marriage to be valid, all the provisions of the Act must be complied with.
 Same level of compliance is required in Customary marriage, as all rules and customs of respective communities must be adhered to diligently.

-The Validity or otherwise of Marriage Celebrated Abroad.
+Validity or Otherwise of a Marriage Celebrated Abroad

 Ordinarily, Nigerian Courts recognise statutory marriages contracted in Nigeria.
 However, Section 49 of the Act provides the conditions in which Nigerian courts will recognise a foreign statutory marriage thus: